 Many of today's Olympic athletes started training even before they started school!
-It's amazing the hardships, setbacks, sacrifice, expense, time, commitment, discipline, and self-control it takes to ever qualify for the Olympics!
-I still remember seeing my old school friend, Bob Crabtree, running down the road.
-Bob was about my height, but weighed quite a bit less than me.
-He tried football, but just wasn't big enough.
+It's amazing the hardships, setbacks, sacrifice, expense, time, commitment, discipline, and self-control it takes to even qualify for the Olympics!

+I can still remember seeing my old school friend, Bob Crabtree, running down the road.
+Bob was about my height, but weighed quite a bit less.
+He tried football but just wasn't big enough.
 He wasn't tall enough for basketball.
 Apparently he wasn't into baseball or golf either.
 But Bob found something he could excel in: running!
 He ran track and cross country.
-Rain, shine, snow, or sleet, I would see Bob running down Old Columbus Road.
+Rain, shine, snow, or sleet, you would see Bob running down Old Columbus Road.
 I'm not sure how many school records Bob actually broke.
 How did he do it?
 He did it through discipline, self-control, time, commitment, sacrifice, and perseverance.

-I recall seeing one of those motivational-type pictures one day while visiting a hospital.
-It was a picture of a runner in a race, and the caption under it read: "Winning isn't everything, but wanting to is."
+I recall seeing one of those motivational-type pictures several years ago.
+It was a picture of a runner and the caption under it read: "Winning isn't everything, but wanting to is."
 Tom Landry, former coach of the Dallas Cowboys was once asked what the difference was between a pro and an all-pro.
 He mentioned that their talents and abilities are basically the same.
 But the question is, "How badly do they really want it?"